Learn Courses

 Candle Charts

-The information drawn by the candlesticks is known as O-H-C-L - which represents Opening price, High, Low and Closing price.
+The data encoded by these candlesticks is referred to as O-H-C-L, which systematically denotes the Opening price, the High reached, the Low attained, and the Closing price.

 In addition to showing the graph representations of price traders also use candle patterns to gauge and determine the strength of the price movement.
 Traders also study these candle patterns so that to learn how to interpret and trade signals from the different candle patterns.
 Traders wanting to about the various candles patterns can learn from our section under the trading analysis lessons, the various candle patterns used to trade are: